-MPEG-1 video (ISO/IEC IS 11172-2) focuses on the coding of non-interlaced video at bit rates up to 1.5 Mbps, with a typical picture size of $352 \times 240$ .
+MPEG-1 video [25] focuses on the coding of non-interlaced video at bit rates up to 1.5 Mbps, with a typical picture size of 352 x 240.
 MPEG-1 is optimized for CD-ROM applications, and has been widely used in Video CD (VCD) applications and general-purpose video storage and archiving.

-MPEG-2 video (ISO/IEC IS 13818-2) targets the coding of higher resolution video (e.g., $720 \times 480$ picture size) with fairly high quality at bit rates of 4-9 Mbps.
-It aims at providing CCIR/ITU-R quality for NTSC, PAL, and SECAM, and supporting HDTV quality, at data rate above 10 Mbps, real-time transmission, and progressive and interlaced scan sources.
+MPEG-2 video [27] targets the coding of higher resolution video (e.g., 720 x 480 picture size) with fairly high quality at bit rates of 4 to 9 Mbps.
+It aims at providing CCIR/ITU-R quality for NTSC, PAL, and SECAM, and supporting HDTV quality, at data rate above 10 Mbps, realtime transmission, and progressive and interlaced scan sources.
 MPEG-2 video has been successfully used in Digital Versatile Disc (DVD) and is the standard for future Digital TV broadcast.
 Although similar to MPEG-1 video in fundamental components, there are several new features of MPEG-2 video such as

-• Frame-picture and field-picture structure (allowing interlaced video).
+- Frame-picture and field-picture structure (allowing interlaced video)

-- More flexible and sophisticated motion compensation (frame/field/dual prime).
+- More flexible and sophisticated motion compensation (frame/field/dual prime)

-- 4:2:2 and 4:4:4 macroblock formats.
+- 4:2:2 and 4:4:4 macroblock formats

-- New scan for intra-block DCT coefficients.
+- New scan for intra-block DCT coefficients

-- Scalability.
+- Scalability

-More details can be found in the standards (ISO/IEC IS 11172-2; ISO/IEC IS 13818-2) and textbooks (Haskell et al., 1997) on MPEG-1/2 video.
+More details can be found in the standards [25, 27] and textbooks [21] on MPEG-1/2 video.

-2.3.
-MPEG audio
+3. MPEG Audio

-MPEG audio (ISO/IEC IS 11172-3; ISO/IEC IS 13818-3; ISO/IEC IS 13818-7) aims at coding of generic audio signal, including speech and music.
-MPEG audio coders are perceptual subband coders that utilize the auditory masking phenomenon (Rabiner and Juang, 1993).
-The encoder constantly analyzes the incoming audio signal and determines the so-called masking curve, the threshold under which additional noise will not be audible to the human auditory system.
+MPEG audio [26, 28, 29] aims at coding of generic audio signal, including speech and music.
+MPEG audio coders are perceptual subband coders that utilize the auditory masking phenomenon [44].
+The encoder constantly analyzes the incoming audio signal and determines the so-called masking curve, the threshold under which additional noise will not be audible by the human auditory system.
 The input signal is split into a number of frequency subbands.
 Each subband signal is quantized in such a way that the quantization noise will not exceed the masking curve for that subband.
 Fig. 5 shows the basic structure of an MPEG-1 audio encoder.

-MPEG-1 audio (ISO/IEC IS 11172-3) provides single-channel and two-channel audio coding at 32, 44.1, and 48 kHz sampling rate.
+MPEG-1 audio [26] provides single-channel and two-channel audio coding at 32, 44.1, and 48 kHz sampling rate.
 Three different layers (namely Layers I, II, and III) are defined.
 These layers represent a family of encoding algorithms with increasing encoder complexity, performance, and encoding/decoding delay.
 Layer III has the highest encoder complexity and the best coding performance, but the longest encoding/decoding delay.
 The predefined bit rates range from 32 to 448 kbps for Layer I, from 32 to 384 kbps for Layer II, and from 32 to 320 kbps for Layer III.

-MPEG-2 audio BC (ISO/IEC IS 13818-3) is a backward-compatible multichannel extension to MPEG-1 audio.
+MPEG-2 audio BC [28] is a backward-compatible multi-channel extension to MPEG-1 audio.
 Bit rate ranges are extended to 1 Mbps.
 Audio sampling rates are also extended towards lower frequencies at 16, 22.05, and 24 kHz.